TAPcentric/OpenWorkspace/.github/ISSUE_TEMPLATE/---submit-a-bug-report.md

 ---
 name: "   Submit a bug report"
-about: Create a report to help us improve
+about: Report a bug or issue to be resolved in a new build
 title: ''
 labels: ''
 assignees: ''